Can Constellation Brands Continue To Climb?

 Despite Constellation Brands' exceptional growth, we must be aware of the risks associated to the business.

 Competition: Despite operating in an oligopolistic market structure, the beer industry is extremely competitive.
 This is through both price and non-price competition (advertising and product variation).
-Constellation Brands' biggest competitor is Anheuser-Busch.
-With their relatively recent acquisition of SABMiller, Anheuser-Busch has the ability to significantly drive production and overhead costs down, allowing the business to either reduce prices or increase advertising to generate more sales.
+Constellation Brands' biggest competitor is Anheuser-Busch (NYSE:BUD).
+With its relatively recent acquisition of SABMiller, Anheuser-Busch has the ability to significantly drive production and overhead costs down, allowing the business to either reduce prices or increase advertising to generate more sales.
 Therefore, if Constellation Brands is unable to continue attracting existing and new customers through enhanced customer offerings, it will be detrimental to the business.

 Importance of Mexico: Constellation Brands is heavily reliant on the production and sales of Mexican beers.
-In regards to production, the Nava brewery currently supplies ~80% of total production requirements.
-If any issues with this brewery were to occur, the company would struggle to meet market demand, and therefore lose out on sales.
-In regards to sales, Mexican beers contribute a significant portion to net revenue.
-Any changes in consumer preferences away from Mexican beers could be extremely damaging for the business.
-Additionally, there is also political risk of increased taxes on imported beers.
-This is in line with Donald Trump's plans of 'bringing jobs back home.'
+In regard to production, the Nava brewery currently supplies ~80% of total production requirements.
+If any issues with this brewery were to occur, the company would struggle to meet market demand and therefore lose out on sales.
+In regard to sales, Mexican beers contribute a significant portion to the company's net revenue.
+Any changes in consumer preference away from Mexican beers could be extremely damaging for the business.
+Additionally, there is also the political risk of increased taxes on imported beers.
+This is in line with Donald Trump's plans of "bringing jobs back home."

 Weather: Adverse weather conditions could substantially decrease the supply of grapes for wine production.
 Approximately 80% of all wine produced by the company is through 3 wineries across America.
 Therefore, the concentrated production by the company adds further risk to this factor.

 We have done a simple multiples analysis to value Constellation Brands.
-We used an EV/EBITDA metric to value the business.
-We used EV to strip out any capital structure differences.
-We used an EBITDA metric to nullify any D&A differences between companies.
-We have also placed less weighting to Anheuser-Busch due to the skewness it would cause to the data set.
+We used an EV/EBITDA metric to value the business, EV to strip out any capital structure differences and an EBITDA metric to nullify any D&A differences between the companies.
+We have also placed less weighting on Anheuser-Busch due to the skewness it would cause to the data set.

 |